-In this section we outline the methodology and metrics used for our measurement study.
+In this section, we outline the methodology and metrics used for our measurement study.

-Let $Dom_0$ , $Dom_1$ ... $Dom_n$ be the VMs running on the same host, where $Dom_0$ is Dom0.
-Suppose that $Dom_i$ is serving workload i, we define the maximum throughput of $Dom_i$ as $T_i$ .
-We use $B_i$ to denote the maximum throughput of $Dom_i$ in basecase scenario where n equals 1, i.e., only Dom0 and one guest domain are hosted.
-Then, the combined normalized throughput is:
+Let $Dom_0, Dom_1 \dots Dom_n$ be the VMs running on the same host, where Dom_0 is Dom0.
+Suppose that Dom_i is serving workload i, we define the maximum throughput of Dom_i as T_i .
+We use B_i to denote the maximum throughput of Dom_i in basecase scenario where n equals 1, i.e., only Dom0 and one guest domain are hosted.
+Then, the combined normalized throughput is

-Combined Score = $$\sum{i=1}^{n} \frac{T_i}{B_i}$$
+$$Combined\ Score = \sum{i=1}^{n} \frac{T_i}{B_i}.$$

-Figure 3 presents the set of experiments conducted on the setup of two guest domains with each serving one of the selected workloads on Platform I. We measure the normalized throughput scores of different combinations of selected net I/O workloads.
-The base-case throughput used in this experiment is the throughput of workloads in the single guest domain basecase on Platform I. To present the results clearly, each combination of two workloads running in VM1 and VM2 is denoted in a tuple of two elements, with the first element x is xKB file retrieving from VM1, and the second element y is the yKB file retrieving from VM2.
-For example, the expression (1K, 30K) says VM1 serves 1 KB file and VM2 serves 30 KB file.
-(1K, Idle) refers to the case where VM1 serves 1 KB workload and VM2 is idle.
-From Figure 3, we observe some interesting facts regarding performance interference.
+Fig. 3 presents the set of experiments conducted on the setup of two guest domains with each serving one of the selected workloads on Platform I. We measure the normalized throughput scores of different combinations of selected net I/O workloads.
+The basecase throughput used in this experiment is the throughput of workloads in the single guest domain basecase on Platform I. To present the results clearly, each combination of two workloads running in VM1 and VM2 is denoted in a tuple of two elements, with the first element x is xKB file retrieving from VM1, and the second element y is the yKB file retrieving from VM2.
+For example, the expression (1K, 30K) says VM1 serves the 1-KB file and VM2 serves the 30-KB file.
+(1K, Idle) refers to the case where VM1 serves the 1-KB workload and VM2 is idle.
+From Fig. 3, we observe some interesting facts regarding performance interference.
 First, (1K, 100K) achieves the best performance with its combined throughput score of 1.58.
-Given that 1 KB workload is CPU bounded and 100 KB workload is network bounded, this combination clearly incurs the least resource contention compared to other combinations.
+Given that the 1-KB workload is CPU bound and the 100-KB workload is network bound, this combination clearly incurs the least resource contention compared to other combinations.
 Similarly, (1K, 50K) is the next best pairing for the similar reason.
 (30K, 100K) and (50K, 100K) offer better combined throughput than the worst combinations of (1K, 1K) and (1K, 10K), which incur highest resource contention.
 This set of experiments indicates that given Xen I/O model and inherent resource sharing principle across VMs, net I/O performance interference is unavoidable.
 Although Xen uses Dom0 model to provide fault isolation successfully, Dom0 may easily become the bottleneck when VMs wish to get accesses to underlying hardware or communicate with others.
 Three suspicious points exist here: 1) all events have to go through Dom0 and VMM layer.
-This is supposed to cause communication or control interferences among VMs; 2) the multiplexing and demultiplexing of I/O channel may incur memory management interference, such as grant management and fragmentations; 3) the default Credit scheduler may affect the overall performance of neighbor VMs.
+This is supposed to cause communication or control interferences among VMs; 2) the multiplexing and demultiplexing of I/O channel may incur memory management interference, such as grant management and fragmentations; 3) the default credit scheduler may affect the overall performance of neighbor VMs.